Master of Science in Financial Planning

 This degree is designed for students who aspire to become financial planners, investment advisers, or money managers, or who may be interested in one of the many elements of this broad and rapidly-growing field.
 By pursuing a financial planning education at Golden Gate University, students will move into the 21st century equipped with the latest skills, with appropriate professional credentials, and with advanced academic degrees.
 This course of study also satisfies the educational requirements necessary for the premier Certified Financial Planner™ designation.

-Our web-based CyberCampus allows our students to pursue a strictly online financial planning degree.
-It’s like having the full college for financial planning at your fingertips: students can apply for admission, sign up for classes, communicate with professors and other students, and access all course information online at any time.
+Online courses allow students to pursue a strictly online financial planning degree.
+Students can apply for admission, sign up for classes, communicate with professors and other students, and access all course information online at any time.
 This allows you to study financial planning from the comfort of your home, rather than having to find a financial planning school nearby that fits in your schedule.

-Graduates of the master of financial planning degree program will possess the skills, knowledge, abiliites, and values:
+Graduates of the master of financial planning degree program will possess:

-- The skills and knowledge of financial planning that are represented in the full range of topics covered by the CFP examination.
+- The skills and knowledge of financial planning that are represented in the full range of topics covered by the CFP™ examination.

 - Interpersonal skills necessary to maintain successful client relationships and to work effectively with colleagues, individually or in teams.

 - The quantitative, analytical, and technical skills needed to address complex financial situations.